SkooveLearn PianoDownload on the App Store

 What is a tie in music?

-A tie is a way of increasing the length of a note in a place where writing a single note of a longer value isn’t possible.
-A tie is a curved line linking two notes of the same pitch, like this:
+A tie in music is a way of increasing the length of a rhythmic value by combining two notes when writing a single note value conflicts with rhythmic grouping or isn’t possible due to bar lines.
+A tie is notated with a curved line linking two notes of the same pitch.

-In this example, we have a tie between two quarter notes.
-A quarter note is worth one beat, but when a tie symbol links two quarter notes, it effectively becomes a half beat.
+In this first example, we see how a tie between two quarter notes works.
+A quarter note is worth one beat.
+However, when a tie links two quarter notes across the bar line, it is worth two beats (beat four + beat one).

 five beat note

-In the following example, the first note is a whole note (4 beats) tied across the bar line into the second measure to another whole note.
-This makes the note into 8 beats total.
+In the following example, the first note is a whole note tied across the bar line into the second measure to another whole note.
+This makes the note worth two bars total (beat four + four beats).

 8 beats